Featured bike path - Cedar Creek Trail

 Thousand times!

-My five year old smiles as she skips across the bridge.
+My daughter smiles as she skips across the bridge.
 And her enthusiasm was just as strong a couple of miles later.

-Here’s the same bridge last summer, transformed by the vibrant greenery.
+Here’s the same bridge the prior summer, transformed by the vibrant greenery.

 Our kids are people watchers no matter where we go - bike path included!